soluhealth/emmtyper/README.md

 EmMAIL is a command line tool for emm-type classification of Streptococcus pyogenes based on the isolate's whole genome sequence.

-Input	: Assembled WGS reads of Streptococcus pyogenes

-Output	: BLAST output format 6 with predicted emm type of the isolate

 The use of EmMAIL will follow the dependencies of the tools within its pipeline, namely BLAST and isPcr.

 ## Requirements